 - Respect the methods, times and schedule established by the speakers and organisers.

-Unacceptable behaviours include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of Language Acts and Worldmaking, Languages Future and related events.
+Unacceptable behaviours include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of Languages Future and related events.

 Consequences of unacceptable behaviour